 Sports subscriptions are getting complicated but Sky remains a pretty much must-buy for serious sports fans.
 You can get the full package for £23 per month, down from £30.
 This Sky Sports bundle comes with Sky Sports Premier League, Sky Sports Football, Sky Sports F1, Sky Sports Cricket, Sky Sports Golf, Sky Sports Action, Sky Sports Arena and Sky Sports Main Event.View Deal

 This gives you more sports channels than the standard Entertainment package.
-Namely, you get individual channels dedicated to Premier League football, division football, cricket, F1 and golf.
+Namely, you get individual channels dedicated to Premier League football, the football league, cricket, F1 and golf.

 You also get Sky Sports Action (showing badminton, WWE and others), Sky Sports Arena (basketball, racing, bowling), Sky Sports Main Event (golf, cricket, rugby) and Sky Sports News.